Phirni (Indian Rice Pudding) Recipe

 - 1/2 teaspoon cardamom powder

-Wash and drain rice.
-Put it into a bowl and cover with water.
+Place drained rice in a medium bowl and cover with 2 cups (475ml) water.
 Soak for 2 hours.
-Drain water away and grind the rice to a coarse paste in a blender or food processor (there should still be large pieces visible), about 10 to 12 one-second pulses.
+Using a fine-mesh strainer, drain rice, discarding water.
+In a blender or food processor, grind rice until a coarse paste forms (there should still be large pieces visible), about 8 one-second pulses.

-Combine rice paste, milk, sugar, cardamom, and saffron into a heavy-bottomed saucepan and bring to a simmer over medium heat.
-Cook, stirring frequently until the rice is completely tender, about 25 minutes.
-Add half of almonds and pistachios to the mixture.
-Stir vigorously and turn off the heat.
-Allow the phirni to cool and serve in individual bowls garnished with the remaining almonds and pistachios.
+In a heavy-bottomed saucepan, combine rice paste, milk, sugar, cardamom, and saffron.
+Bring to a simmer over medium heat.
+Cook, stirring constantly, until the rice is completely tender and pudding is thickened, about 25 minutes.
+Stir in half of the almonds and pistachios.